wlerin/feralfilehosting/Feral Wiki/Installable software/Restarting - rtorrent - Deluge - Transmission - MySQL/readme.md

 ### Restarting Deluge

 Run the following commands through [ SSH](https://www.feralhosting.com/faq/view?question=12).
-(Copy and paste these commands directly as written).
-Commands (3) and (4) are optional, you can wait for the system to autorestart your client.

 Use the commands you need to kill and start the deluge daemon and Web Gui: